RTradeLtd/issues/README.md

 To view available issues, please see the corresponding github issue in this repository for a particular repository, such as `RTradeLtd/thc`

+# Process For Taking An Issue And Working On It

+* Make sure no one else is currently working on the issue.
+If someone has expressed interest, and after being engaged there is no response for 2 weeks, feel free to express your interest as well.
+* Express your interest in working on a particular issue.
+To do this, please comment on the appropriate repository issue within `RTradeLtd/issues`, and also on the corresponding issue for whatever repository it applies to, such as `RTradeLtd/Pay`.
+* If you don't need any guidance on work involved in an issue, feel free to get started right away
+* If you do need some assistance, wait for a project maintainer to get back to you.
+* All submissions MUST include tests, they will not be accepted otherwise

 # Available Issues